the-doctor1994/team-heart-of-gold/docs/profile.md

 #####Add.
 Courses

-* PHYS - 286 Modern Physics
+* PHYS - 284 Modern Physics

 ###Grayson Kempster
 #####About
 >Junior Computer Science major with a focus on physics.
 Good at creative problem solving.
 Experience with Java, HTML, C, and UNIX.
 Interested in database management, graphic design, and function design.

 #####Comp.
 Science Courses
+* CS 121
+* CS 187
+* CS 197U
+* CS 220
+* CS 230
+* CS 326

 #####Add.
 Courses
+* Physics 151
+* Physics 152
+* Physics 284
+* Physics 422

 ###Main Khan
 #####About
-Currently a sopomore seeking a double major in Computer Science and Computational Mathematics.
-Inerested in working on front end for this project.
+Currently a Sophomore seeking a double major in Computer Science and Computational Mathematics.
+Interested in working on front end for this project.

 #####Comp.
 Science Courses
 * CMPSCI 187  (Data Structures)